-Counselling is a talking therapy that that helps with emotional problems and mental health issues.
-Talking with a trained professional helps you to understand your life situation and to reveal your hidden resources that will help you cope with what is going on.
-It offers a safe opportunity for you to explore in a confidential way the things that are affecting you and making you feel ill at ease, so gaining a better insight into what is behind your troubles.
-With greater awareness comes lower anxiety and reduced tension and you are better placed to discover and develop ways of accepting, changing or moving forward from your difficult life situation.
+Counselling is a talking therapy that helps you come to terms with emotional and/or mental health imbalances.
+Talking with a trained professional helps you to understand your life situation and to reveal your hidden resources.
+Through building your resilience you are better able to cope with your difficulties – whatever they are.
+Furthermore, counselling provides a safe space for you to explore in a confidential way the things that are affecting you and making you feel ill at ease.
+In particular you gain a better insight into what is behind your troubles.
+With greater awareness comes lower anxiety and reduced tension and you are better placed to discover and develop ways of accepting, and so changing or moving forward from your current difficulties.

 How do I choose a counsellor?

-It is important to choose a counsellor you can work with and trust.
-The better the relationship between you and your counsellor, the more you are likely to benefit from the counselling.
+First and foremost, it is important to choose a counsellor you feel at ease with and can trust.
+Studies have shown that the better the relationship between you and your counsellor, the more you are likely to benefit from the counselling.

 Not everyone finds the right counsellor first time.
-Remember though, there will be a counsellor out there for you.
-So if you have had an unsuccessful venture into counselling already then why not have another attempt now to find the one that will be able to help you.
+Remember though, there will be a right counsellor out there for you.
+If you have been unsuccessful before it does not mean you will be unsuccessful this time.

 What can I expect in a session?

-You and your greater wellbeing will be at the centre of all that occurs and you will be in control of the pace and content of the session.
+Counsellors work differently to one another so I can only really tell you about counselling sessions with me.
+In these, you and your greater wellbeing will be at the centre of all that we do together.
+You will be in control of the pace and content of the session.
 As you speak, you can expect to be empathically heard.
-Whether you talk about your present situation, past memories or future concerns I will listen without judgement and support you in bringing forward a deeper understanding of your key thoughts, the important memories and the significant moments in your life: softly touching and exploring any associated feelings and emotions.
+Whether you talk about your present situation, past memories or future concerns I will listen without judgement.
+Furthermore, I will support you in bringing forward a deeper understanding of your key thoughts, your important memories and the significant moments in your life: gently touching and exploring any associated feelings and emotions.

 How many sessions will I have?

 Counselling can be short or long term.
 The number of sessions will depend on you and the depth and complexity of the issues you want to resolve.
-It is unusual for there to be less than six sessions.
-Beyond this, there would be regular discussions to ensure that you only have the number of sessions to suit your requirements.
-The final decision on when to stop always rests with you.
+You can have as few or as many sessions as you like.
+Throughout our work together there will be regular reviews to ensure that you only have the number of sessions that suit your requirements.
+The final decision on when you stop always rests with you.